+Topology 5 is for the COMP[1:0] signals.
 Terminate the COMP[1:0] pins to ground through a 51 $\Omega \pm 1\%$ resistor as close as possible to the pin.
-Do not wire COMP pins together; connect each pin to its own termination resistor.
-RCOMP value can be adjusted to set external drive strength of I/O and to control the edge rate.
+Do not wire COMP pins together - connect each pin to its own termination resistor.
+RCOMP value can be adjusted to set external drive strength of I/O, and to control the edge rate.

-4.3.1.10 Topology 6: THERMDA/THERMDC Routing Guidelines
+4.3.1.10 Topology 6: THERMDA/THERMDC

+Topology 6 is for the THERMDA/THERMDC routing guidelines.
 The processor incorporates an on-die thermal diode.
-THERMDA (diode anode) and THERMDC (diode cathode) pins on the processor can be connected to a thermal sensor located on the system board to monitor the die temperature of the Processor for thermal management/long term die temperature change monitoring purpose.
-This thermal diode is separate from the Thermal Monitor's thermal sensor and cannot be used to predict the behavior of the Thermal Monitor.
+THERMDA (diode anode) and THERMDC (diode cathode) pins on the processor can be connected to a thermal sensor located on the system board to monitor the die temperature of the processor for thermal management and long term die temperature change monitoring purpose.
+This thermal diode is separate from the thermal monitor's thermal sensor, and cannot be used to predict the behavior of the thermal monitor.

 Because the thermal diode is used to measure a very small voltage from the remote sensor, care must be taken to minimize noise induced at the sensor inputs.
-Below are some guidelines:
+The following are some guidelines:

-- Remote sensor should be placed as close as possible to THERMDA/THERMDC pins.
-It can be approximately 4 to 8 inches away as long as the worst noise sources such as clock generators, data buses, address buses, etc., are avoided. - Route the THERMDA and THERMDC lines in parallel and close together with ground guards enclosed. - Use wide tracks to reduce inductance and noise pickup that may be introduced by narrow ones.
+- The remote sensor should be placed as close as possible to THERMDA/THERMDC pins.
+It can be approximately 4 to 8 inches away, as long as the worst noise sources such as clock generators, data buses, address buses, etc., are avoided. - Route the THERMDA and THERMDC lines in parallel and close together with ground guards enclosed. - Use wide tracks to reduce inductance and noise pickup that may be introduced by narrow ones.
 A width of 10 mils and spacing of 10 mils is recommended.